vp777/surferFTP/Readme.md

 [4] This is what one can expect from the rest of the FTP clients

 [5] Java makes use of MeteredStream and doesn't completely respect the value provided in the -q parameter.
 The value provided in the -q parameter is most likely rounded to the nearest multiple of the size of the internally used buffer in the MeteredStream class.

+[6] All major browsers except IE and Edge pre-chromium

 ## FAQ
 <pre>